Early Hearing Detection and Intervention Program

 The Early Hearing Detection & Intervention - Pediatric Audiology Links to Services (EHDI-PALS) is a national directory of pediatric audiology facilities that offers services to children with a hearing loss, who are under five years of age.

 The National Center for Hearing Assessment and Management Utah State University (NCHAM) serves as the National Technical Resource Center for the implementation and improvement of EHDI systems.
 Their goal is to ensure that all infants and toddlers with hearing loss are identified as early as possible and provided with timely and appropriate audiological, educational, and medical intervention.

-Your Baby Needs Another Hearing Test/About Congenital Cytomegalovirus (CMV) Testing.
+Your Baby Needs: A CMV test and a Hearing Test.
 Click here for the Spanish version of this brochure.
 This brochure provides information and resources to parents whose baby did not pass the newborn hearing screening, including information on Cytomegalovirus (CMV) screening.